hearvox/Research/News-Trust/credscore.md

 Many <a href="https://github.com/hearvox/Research/blob/master/News-Trust/news-verification-checklists.md">fact-checking steps</a> could be computer-assisted.
 The results, combined and weighted, could quickly generate a CredScore, 0–100, from fake to fact.

 Simple site checks like: Is the website in the <a href="http://www.editorandpublisher.com/databook/data/?djoPage=search_details&djoPid=25874">Editor &amp; Publisher DataBook</a> and the <a href="https://news.google.com/">Google News Index</a>?
-Or is it in <a href="https://infogram.com/politifacts-fake-news-almanac-1gew2vjdxl912nj">PolitiFact's Fake News Almanac</a>, the <a hrwef="http://www.fakenewscodex.com/">Fake News Codex</a>, or other curated <a href="https://github.com/hearvox/Research/blob/master/News-Trust/fake-news-site-lists.md">fake news site list</a>?
+Or is it in <a href="https://infogram.com/politifacts-fake-news-almanac-1gew2vjdxl912nj">PolitiFact's Fake News Almanac</a>, the <a href="http://www.fakenewscodex.com/">Fake News Codex</a>, or other curated <a href="https://github.com/hearvox/Research/blob/master/News-Trust/fake-news-site-lists.md">fake news site list</a>?

 Story checks examine the article (and its links) for plagiarism and sentiment analysis (e.g., CAPS or !!!).
 Tech checks test HTML and security standards and page authority.
 All pulled from existing API services

-No one indictator is conclusive.
+No one indicator is conclusive.
 Scores of weighted factors go into a reliable CredScore.

 ## The Cred Badge of Courage ##
 People submit an URL then get a score, and the ability to submit issues and comments on the results.
 (Perhaps a tool like <a href="http://filterbubbler.org/">FilterBubbler</a> can help crowdsource the best weightings.)